ProgramSKAN/Angular_Routing/README.md

 angular CLI> ng g g auth

 since resolved run after route guard, we can't share data from resolver like> route.data['product'].so store the redirecturl in authservice then use that url

+canActivate Guard will not reexecute only if child route changes.

+#### canActivateChild Guard > similar to canActivate guard. not implemented in code

+used to limit child routes

+it is called when url changes to child route.canActivateChild Guard will not reexecute only if child route changes.